A Wiccan of 25 years, Sage likes to put her background as a writer and teacher to use by helping people learn about this NeoPagan path.

-I call them the “3 C’s”.
-A lot of books will tell you to do one, two or all three of them to your tools, altar, spell components, herbs, crystals, jewelry . . . the list goes on.
+Cleansing, consecrating, and charging—I call them “the three Cs”—are mentioned quite often in the Wiccan community.
+A lot of books will tell you to do one, two, or all three of them to your tools, altar, spell components, herbs, crystals, jewelry . . . the list goes on.

-But have you ever given good thought to what each of them mean?
-When these terms are new to you and all the books you read are throwing them at you, things can get a little muddy.
-As usually, I invite you to grab yourself a cup of tea and sit with me a while so we can break it down to the basics.
-Let’s take a look at the meaning of each of the C’s, the purpose for the process, and how it’s done.
+But have you ever given serious thought to what each of these practices means?
+When these terms are new to you and all the books you read are throwing them at you left and right, things can get a little muddy.
+I invite you to grab yourself a cup of tea and sit with me a while so we can break them down to their basics.
+Let’s take a look at the meaning each of the three Cs, discuss their purposes, and learn how they are done.